Narratory is based on many years or leading research in dialog systems at the speech department of KTH - the Royal Technical University in Stockholm.

 Above, answers to the two questions posed by the user ("Where do you deliver to?" and "How much does it cost"?) could be implemented as User initiatives UserTurns, meaning that the user can ask these questions at any point in the dialog.
 It is also possible to include followup questions or to branch off the dialog using these user initiatives.

 Note that each user initiative can lead to a complete sub dialog in itself with a deep structure of bot and user turns.
-It is also possible to jump to another part in the narrative.
+It is also possible to jump to another part in the flow, or to another narrative alltogether.
 In addition, a snippet in the narrative can have conditions set, which could for example ensure that the snippet only should be entered if the user is a returning user, or if an order has been made.

-This showcases the basic building blocks of Narratory; Bot turns and User turns making up sub dialogs called Bot initiatives (a sequence of these are called the Narrative) and User initiatives.
+This showcases the basic building blocks of Narratory; Bot turns and User turns making up sub dialogs called Bot initiatives (a sequence of these are called the flow) and User initiatives.